Camp Algiers: Condemnation of internment camps

 Max Paul Friedman, a professor at American University, made a statement about the mistreatment of the Jews and non-Jews in his book Nazis and Good Neighbors: The United States Campaign against the Germans of Latin America in World War II: "Here was the creation of camps set up deliberately outside of the legal system in order to intern people suspected of subversion against whom there very little evidence.
 So it was an illegal operation that wound up being counterproductive and a violation of human rights, and it was sort of swept under the rug after the war."
 He further explains what he believes the mistakes were that the U.S. made in an effort to prevent an outbreak of Hitler supporters in the south and to avoid enemy aliens.
 He also describes the community and living conditions of the internment camps located in Texas, Tennessee, North Dakota, Florida and Louisiana.

 Outcome

 In 1943, after 2 years of detainment, the Jewish internees were finally paroled.
 Jewish families in other cities became parolees-at-large (becoming a 'sponsor' for a refugee) and spoke out for their freedom.
 By the end of the year, they were allowed to leave the camps but could not return to their home countries because the war had not yet ended.
 By 1944, only 6 Jews were left residing at Camp Algiers.
-Nazi supporting Germans were sent there soon after, and a former Hitler advisor was appointed as the head of the internee committee, which created an unsafe environment for the Jews that remained at Camp Algiers for the following 2 years.
+The war ended in 1945 and the facility was turned back into the New Orleans border patrol.